bozheng-hit/xTune/README.md

 Our default settings were using Nvidia V100-32GB GPU cards.
 If there were out-of-memory errors, you can reduce `per_gpu_train_batch_size` while increasing `gradient_accumulation_steps`, or use multi-GPU training.

-StableTune consists of a two-stage training process.
+xTune consists of a two-stage training process.
-- Stage 1: regularize KL(example x, data augment of x)
+- Stage 1: fine-tuning with example consistency on the English training set.
-- Stage 2: regularize KL(current model, the model of Stage 1)
+- Stage 2: fine-tuning with example consistency on the augmented training set and regularize model consistency with the model from Stage 1.

 It's recommended to use both Stage 1 and Stage 2 for token-level tasks, such as sequential labeling, and question answering.
 For text classification, you can only use Stage 1 if the computation budget was limited.